Who Pays For Wildfire Damage And Injury Bills?

 Renters Insurance

-Landlords’ insurance policies cover the physical structure of their rental properties but not their tenants’ possessions.
-Renters insurance provides critical protection by covering the cost of replacing or repairing personal items such as clothing, electronics, furniture, and other valuables damaged or destroyed in a fire, including wildfires.
-Coverage may also include ALE, which ensures renters have financial support while recovering and finding a new place to live.
+Landlords’ insurance policies typically cover the physical structure of their rental properties, but not the tenants’ possessions.
+Renters insurance provides critical protection by covering the cost of replacing or repairing personal items, such as clothing, electronics, furniture, and other valuables, that are damaged or destroyed in a fire, including wildfires.
+Coverage may also include ALE, which can provide renters with financial support while they recover and find a new place to live.

 Landlord Insurance

-While landlords are not legally required to have dwelling fire insurance, it is strongly recommended to protect rental properties from fire-related damage, including wildfires and other disasters, and potential risks.
+While landlords are not legally required to have dwelling fire insurance, it is strongly recommended to protect rental properties from fire-related damage, including wildfires and other disasters, as well as potential risks.
 This type of insurance covers the cost of repairing or rebuilding the physical structure of the rental property, including features such as roofs, walls, and built-in systems.

-Landlord insurance also provides reimbursement for lost rental income if the property becomes uninhabitable due to fire damage.
+Landlord insurance also provides reimbursement for lost rental income if the property becomes uninhabitable due to fire damage or other covered events.
 This coverage helps landlords maintain financial stability while the property is being repaired or rebuilt.
 Some landlord insurance policies may include liability coverage, which protects property owners from legal claims or lawsuits if a tenant or visitor is injured due to wildfire-related damage on the property.

 Condo Insurance